garmeniakos/Ax-Printed-ML-Classifiers/README.md

 - All the models are synthesized using Synopsys Design Compiler and open-source EGT PDK.
 - Circuit simulations and power analysis are performed using Questasim and PrimeTime, respectively.
 - All the **area** and **power** results are for MLP-C classification algorithm and for 1% accuracy threshold w.r.t. our baseline models [1].
-- More results, models and scripts are available from the corresponding author upon request.
+- More results, models, scripts and PDKs are available from the corresponding author upon request.

 The **area** results: